DrChat/nederlandskie/README.md

 - Feed is served via [`axum`](https://crates.io/crates/axum)
 - Intefacing with Bluesky is implemented using [`atrium-api`](https://crates.io/crates/atrium-api)

-Deployed in production at https://nederlandskie.plansfortheday.org/

-Published on Bluesky at https://bsky.app/profile/did:plc:376mcc6k4s5p7qbtyjrgph5k/feed/nederlandskie.

 ## Setup

-1. Set up a PostgreSQL database

-2. Create tables using SQL provided in [`sql`](./sql) directory.

-3. Copy `.env.example` into `.env` and set up the environment variables within:
+1. Copy `.env.example` into `.env` and set up the environment variables within:

    - `PUBLISHER_BLUESKY_HANDLE` to your Bluesky handle
    - `PUBLISHER_BLUESKY_PASSWORD` to Bluesky app password that you created in settings